ericchudow/Pages/index.md

 [Mitzvah Project](Mitzvah-Project){: .btn .btn--success}

-If you need accommodations within walking distance of the synagogue, please let us know as soon as possible.
+If you need accommodations within walking distance of the synagogue, please let us know as soon as possible at barmitzvah[@]chudow[.]com.

 <br />
 *Last updated: 9/12/2021*